mvolkmann/blog/src/rust.md

 <img alt="Rust Playground" style="width: 100%"
   src="/blog/assets/rust-playground.png" title="Rust Playground">

+All of the code must be entered in a single editor pane, simulating all of it being in a single file.

 Press the ellipsis after the "RUN" button to open a popup with the following options: